-In order to comply with the requirements of the Management of H&S Regulations with respect to young person's, The Company will undertake risk assessments or review existing ones of the activities that young persons are to be engaged in before these young person's start work
+In order to comply with the requirements of the Management of H&S Regulations with respect to young person's, The Company will undertake risk assessments or review existing ones of the activities that young persons are to be engaged in before these young person's start work.

-Tecserv UK Ltd will not employee a young person for work:
+Tecserv Uk Ltd will not employ a young person for work:

-- which is beyond his/her physical or psychological capacity; - involving harmful exposure to agents which are toxic or carcinogenic, cause heritable genetic damage or harm to an unborn child or which in any other way chronically affect human health; - involving harmful exposure to radiation; - involving the risk of accidents which it may reasonably be assumed cannot be recognised or avoided by young person's owing to their insufficient attention to safety or lack of experience or training; or

-• in which there is a risk to health from - extreme cold or heat; noise; or vibration
+- Which is beyond his/her physical or psychological capacity. - Involving harmful exposure to agents which are toxic or carcinogenic, cause heritable genetic damage or harm to an unborn child or which in any other way chronically affect human health. - Involving harmful exposure to radiation. - Involving the risk of accidents which it may reasonably be assumed cannot be recognised or avoided by young person's owing to their insufficient attention to safety or lack of experience or training. - In which there is a risk to health from extreme cold or heat; noise; or vibration.